Cultural dancing is one way to celebrate Children’s Day

 - Have a flag raising ceremony with the Aboriginal and Torres Strait Islander flags.

-- Tell your local papers, radio and TV about why your services support Aboriginal and Torres Strait Islander children.
+- Tell your local newspapers, radio and television stations about why your service supports Aboriginal and Torres Strait Islander children.

 - Organise sporting events or competitions for children and young people.